robertmuth/awesome-new-tango-orchestras/README.md

 - http://www.ensemblehyperion.it/

 ## La Juan D’Arienzo
-(argentina)
+(Argentina)

+Founded in 2012 to recreate the famous Tango style of "El rey del Compás".

 - https://www.lajuandarienzo.com/en/home-english/
 - https://www.facebook.com/LaJuanDarienzotango/

 ## Javier Fioramonti
+(Argentina)

-Javier Fioramonti, born in Santa Fe , Argentina, studied guitar at the National School of Music of Rosario, studied harmony and composition with Lucho Gonzalez (Mercedes Sosa, Chabuca Granda) and later joined his teaching team, doing (amongst other studies) the Berklee College of Music summer courses in Buenos Aires.
+Javier Fioramonti, born in Santa Fe, Argentina, studied guitar at the National School of Music of Rosario, studied harmony and composition with Lucho Gonzalez (Mercedes Sosa, Chabuca Granda) and later joined his teaching team, doing (amongst other studies) the Berklee College of Music summer courses in Buenos Aires.